andhuk/aura/README.md

 # AURA - Modern Clothing Store

 A Next.js based e-commerce boilerplate for a premium clothing brand.
-This project provides a minimal and elegant starting point for building a modern online clothing store.
+This project provides a complete starting point for building a modern online clothing store with authentication and product management.

 ## Features